How to Effortlessly Make a Healthy Dinner When You’re Tired

 • Prepare on the weekends.
 You could cut up your vegetables and store them in the refrigerator until later use, roast a chicken and use its parts in multiple ways during the week or even cook up a week of healthy meals in under 4 hours!

 • Have a freezer meal session.
-Once in a while, set aside a Sunday afternoon to prep a bunch of healthy meals in one go and pop them in the freezer.
+Once in a while, set aside a Sunday afternoon to prep a bunch of easy, healthy freezer meals in one go.
 When you know you have a busy and tiring day coming, you thaw your dinner in the refrigerator overnight and heat them up in the slowcooker, oven or microwave.
 Simple as that.

 4. Have a Healthy(ish) Back Up Plan